DinoChiesa/apigee-proxy-generator/README.md

 2. If the people who maintain Apigee, the API platform, are different than the people who publish the Data APIs.
 The former group knows ProxyEndpoints, Flows, and context variables.
-The latter group knows SQL and database tables and views.
-You don't want to cross train them.
+The latter group might be data engineers, who know SQL and database tables and views.
+Or they might be services developers, who know their services and the paths they want to expose.
+You don't want to cross train these people on Apigee, just to allow them to expose APIs.

 In either of these cases, you might want to take the extra effort to employ templates for your API proxy generation.